 Emergency Paid Sick Leave through Families First Coronavirus Response Act (FFCRA)

-- Mandated through December 31, 2020, the FFCRA provides up to two weeks paid sick leave plus an additional 10 weeks emergency leave for certain employees impacted by COVID-19.
-The Consolidated Appropriations Act, 2021 extended this on a voluntary basis through March 31, 2021.
+- Extended through September 30, 2021, the FFCRA provides up to two weeks paid sick leave plus an additional 10 weeks emergency leave for certain employees impacted by COVID-19.
+Leave for which a credit can be claimed is expanded to include time off to receive a COVID-19 vaccine, or to recover from a vaccine related illness or injury.
+Effective March 31,2021, the credit can only be claimed against Medicare taxes (not Social Security taxes).
 Details including Q&A are available at:

 - With the first round of PPP loans eligible for forgiveness, the Consolidated Appropriations Act, 2021 clarified Congress’ position allowing the deduction of business expenses paid with proceeds of a forgiven PPP loan.
 This is in direct opposition to IRS Notice 2020-32 which explicitly disallowed the expense deduction.
-While a welcomed clarification, additional guidance is still needed for accurate accounting of loan proceeds and debt forgiveness.
-State conformity or non-conformity to Federal treatment is also still pending.
+While a welcomed clarification, state conformity or non-conformity to Federal treatment is still pending.

 - Forgivable amount - the amount the borrower would expend during the covered period (24 weeks beginning on date of loan) on sum of payroll (maximum of $100k/year per employee), mortgage interest, rent, and utilities – payroll includes retirement and health benefits.
 Payroll for self-employed individuals is net earnings up to same maximum of $100k/year of compensation but does not include retirement and health benefits.

 - Borrowers with PPP loans in existence prior to passing of the PPPFA can choose between the original 8 week period or the new 24 week period for forgiveness.